 Terry Slevin, Chair, Occupational and Environmental Cancer Risk Committee Cancer Council Australia, said "Silica is surprisingly common – it's found in stone, rock, sand, gravel and clay, as well as bricks, tiles, concrete and some plastic materials.
 When these materials are worked on or cut, silica is released as a fine dust that's 100 times smaller than a grain of sand.
 It's so small you can't see it – but if you breathe it in, in some cases it can lead to lung cancer."

-get informed and protect themselves."
+health, get informed and protect themselves."